greggman/webgl-helpers/README.md

 4. Use your own API.

-    Lots of people have wrapped WebGL themselves with things like `class Texture` and `class Framebuffer` or what other functions.
+    Lots of people have wrapped WebGL themselves with things like `class Texture` and `class Framebuffer` or other functions.
+Those would be a good place to integrate tagging.

 As a simple example, naming buffers after the attributes they'll be used with (eg. 'position', 'normal'), naming textures by the URL of the img where they